University City Boulevard station

-University City Blvd is a light rail station on the LYNX Blue Line in Charlotte, North Carolina, United States.
+University City Boulevard is a light rail station on the LYNX Blue Line in Charlotte, North Carolina, United States.
 It is located on North Tryon Street and Periwinkle Hill Avenue in University City.
 The station consists of a single island platform in the street's median, connected to an adjacent parking garage by a pedestrian overpass.
 The parking garage charges a flat weekday fee for all riders that do not have a one-day, weekly or monthly pass.
 Notable places nearby include the Belgate Shopping Center, IKEA and the Wells Fargo Customer Information Center (CIC).
 The station opened on March 16, 2018.